Why is it important to have landlord home insurance?

-After purchasing your property, you’ve decided to rent it out and use it as an income source.
-But what happens if your tenant stops payment or damages your property?
+After purchasing your property, you’ve decided to rent it out and use it as an investment.
+But what happens if your tenant stops paying rent, or damages your property?
 Is there any way to protect your investment?

-Yes, there is; with landlord home insurance you’re covered against loss of rental income, damage to your property and damage to any contents in the property that belongs to you.
+With landlord home insurance, you’re covered against loss of rental income, damage to your property and damage to any contents in the property that belongs to you.

-Find the most suitable landlord home insurance policy for your needs by better understanding what it covers, what it doesn’t, and any other benefits.
+To find the most suitable landlord home insurance policy for your needs, you’ll need to understand what it covers, what it doesn’t, and any other benefits.

 What does landlord home insurance cover?